richard-scryber/scryber.core/docs/components/lists_reference.rst

 Overflowing list items
 -----------------------

-As with table rows (see :doc:`tables_reference`) the list items are not designed to be split across columns or pages.
+The content of list items will flow niely onto new columns and pages, and are not designed to be split.

-They will attempt to keep together and bring any numbers, bullets or defitions with them.
+However, if this is not the desired effect then they can be moved as a single block onto a new column or page with the ``break-inside: avoid`` selector, as with other block components.

+This can be put any of the items individually, or as in the case below - as a css selector.

 .. code:: html